Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Discussion

-For the single country models, Spain model gives the best results.
-The model built using the data from Spain is able to predict the trend in Indian data in a very accurate way.
-For the combination of two country models, the presence of Spain, with better trend tracking behaviour for Indian data, influences the performance in a positive way.
-Spain-Brazil combination gives the best result with the RMSE of 0.0193 and gives the best result amongst all the combinations.
-For the combination of more than two country models, the performance does not improve further than the Spain-Brazil model.
-Hence the two country combination of Spain-Brazil model gives the best performance.
+For the single country models, Bangladesh model gives the best results, followed by Brazil, Spain and USA.
+The model built using the data from Bangladesh is able to predict the trend in Indian data in a very accurate way.
+For the combination of two-country models, the presence of Bangladesh (with better trend tracking behaviour for Indian data) influences the performance in a positive way.
+Spain-Bangladesh combination gives the best result with the R-MSE of 0.0013 and R-MAE of 0.0177, and yields the best result amongst all the combinations.
+For the combination of more than two-country models, the performance does not improve further than the Spain-Bangladesh model.
+Overall, the two-country combination of Spain-Bangladesh model gives the best performance.

-Both India and Spain were vigilant in the start of the pandemic and had imposed strict infection control measures like lock downs, social distancing etc. One such study \cite{Asawa2020} compared the spread of COVID-19 infection in Spain and India by analysing the policy implications using epidemiological and social media data.
-Spain was also one of the early COVID-19 infected countries, which is already in the third wave of infections.
-Whereas, India is perhaps at the end of the second wave.
-Also the pattern of infection spread in sharp increases and then a rapid fall is common for both India and Spain.
-These kind of similar characteristics must be responsible for the low RMSE obtained for the models build with Spain data.